 Marie Selby’s Tropical Conservatory houses a beautiful collection of rare and spectacular orchids.
 From the most diverse bromeliad collection in the world to butterfly gardens, incredible air plants, a Koi pond, and a bamboo garden, the property is mesmerizing.

-Selby House Cafe is the onsite restaurant serving sandwiches, baked goods, salads, and even beer and wine.
+The Selby House Café is the onsite restaurant serving sandwiches, baked goods, salads, and even beer and wine.
 Sit inside or enjoy the shade from the ancient trees outside.

 Even though the circus is a thing of the past, still etched in many of our minds as a great testament to our childhood, you can reminisce the days of clowns, trained animal performances, acrobats, and gorgeous costumes in the unique Ringling Museum.
 But — The Ringling is much more than just that.

-John and Mable Ringling made Sarasota their 56-room winter home and built the illustrious Ca’ d’Zan, or House of John, to live in and host their A-list friends.
-Today, guests can visit the Venetian Gothic home with a picture-perfect terrace and views overlooking the bay with a museum ticket purchase.
-There are fantastic gardens, statues, and grounds to explore as you wind your way to the Ca’ d’Zan estate home.
+John Ringling and his wife Mable made Sarasota their 56-room winter home and built the illustrious Ca’ d’Zan, or House of John, to live in and host their A-list friends.
+Today, guests can visit the Venetian Gothic home with a picture-perfect terrace and views overlooking the bay with a circus museum ticket purchase.
+There are fantastic gardens, statues, and grounds to explore as you wind your way to the Ca’ d’Zan mansion.

-The high-end shopping can be found in the two dozen or so boutiques at St. Armand’s Circle, just minutes from downtown Sarasota.
+The high-end shopping can be found in the two dozen or so boutiques at St. Armands Circle, just minutes from downtown Sarasota.
 This area has plenty of parking, a handful of great restaurants, and even art galleries and statues dotting the property that are very photo-worthy.
-You’ll drool over the priceless art at Wyland Galleries Sarasota, featuring Wyland’s famous marine life artwork.
-Take a break from shopping and munch on fine pastries from Choulala (my favorites are passion fruit, guava, and pistachio) or indulge in a scoop of homemade ice cream from Kilwin’s.
+You’ll drool over the priceless art at Wyland Gallery Sarasota, featuring Wyland’s famous marine life artwork.
+Take a break from shopping and indulge in a scoop of homemade ice cream from Kilwins.